ecosyste-ms/nexus/DEVELOPMENT.md

 - Triggered manually via API or by SyncAllRepositoriesWorker

 **SyncAllRepositoriesWorker**
-- Runs daily (configured in config/sidekiq.yml)
+- Runs daily at 1 AM (configured in app.json)
 - Queues IndexRepositoryWorker for all repositories that need reindexing
 - A repository needs reindexing if it has never been indexed or was last indexed more than REINDEX_INTERVAL_HOURS ago

 **CleanupOldIndexesWorker**
-- Runs daily at 2 AM
+- Available for manual cleanup if needed
 - Removes downloaded index files older than INDEX_RETENTION_DAYS
+- Not scheduled by default - cleanup happens automatically per repository after indexing to preserve cache

 ### Running Sidekiq